smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 This page explains how to get a random number inside a smart contract using Chainlink VRF.

 Chainlink VRF v2 is subscription-based.
 The subscription owner manages the subscription LINK balance as well as the set of addresses (consumers) that are allowed to use that balance for VRF requests.
 The requests follow the [Request & Receive Data](/docs/request-and-receive-data/) cycle.
 Upon fulfillment, the gas used to fulfill the request is calculated, converted to link using an ETH/LINK feed, and charged to the subscription including a flat per-request fee.
 To learn more about the fee structure, see the [VRF Deployments page](/docs/vrf-deployments).
+There are a maximum of 100 consumers per subscription.
+If you need more than 100 consumers, use multiple subscriptions.

+## Create your subscription

+Generally, you configure your smart contracts to use VRF with the following process:

+1. Create a subscription in the [Subscription Manager]() application.
+Take note of the subscriptionId, which your contract needs later. <!--TODO: Add subscription management app URL -->
+1. Deploy your applications to accept a subscription ID and record the addresses for each deployed contract. <!-- TODO: Describe "accept a subscription ID" more clearly. -->
+1. Register all of the deployed applications in the [Subscription Manager]() application. <!-- TODO: Add subscription management app URL -->
+1. Fund the subscription in the [Subscription Manager]() application.  <!-- TODO: Add subscription management app URL -->

 ## Static Parameters

 Static parameters are the same for all VRF users.
 You can find the values for your network in the [VRF Deployments page](/docs/vrf-deployments).

-- `address link` - LINK token address on the corresponding network.
+- `address link`: LINK token address on the corresponding network.
-- `address vrfCoordinator` - Address of the Chainlink VRF Coordinator.
+- `address vrfCoordinator`: Address of the Chainlink VRF Coordinator.
-- `bytes32 keyHash` - Hash of the public key used to verify the VRF proof.
+- `bytes32 keyHash`: Hash of the public key used to verify the VRF proof.
 It functions as an ID of the off-chain VRF job to be run in response to requests.
 Invalid key hashes will result in the request not being processed.

 ## Selecting a keyhash and minimum balances